Kevin-Ong/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Renaming tags

+**MSS**

+1. User requests to rename a tag
+2. User specifies the old string and the new string
+3. AddressBook asks user for confirmation, the user accepts
+4. AddressBook replaces all tags containing the old string with tags containing the new string Use case ends.

+**Extensions**

+2a.
+Any of the strings provided by the user has an invalid format

+> 2a1.
+Addressbook shows an error message.
+  Use case resumes at step 2

+3a.
+User declines after addressbook asks for confirmation

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.
 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be able to secure all the data so that they will only be accessible and alterable through the program
+6. Should be able to recover all the previous data in the event that the program files are deleted accidentally
+7. Should not take too long to respond to and process requests

 ## Appendix D : Glossary